downingbots/ALSET/README.md

 For DQN, gather_data mode executes the NN and gathers data for training.
 Training should automatically be done at the end of every run.
-New data gathered from the TT_FUNC app will be automatically processed at the beginning of every run.
+New data gathered from the DQN app will be automatically processed at the beginning of every run.
 So, there's no reason to explicitly train the DQN app as it does automated incremental training.

-The TT_FUNC and TT_NN apps are trained from scratch every time and require training by executing sir_jetbot_train.py as discussed below.
-All three apps (TT_NN, TT_FUNC, and DQN) use the TT_FUNC app to gather data and will be trained from the TT_FUNC data.
+The FUNC and TT APP are also trained incrementally and require training by executing sir_jetbot_train.py as discussed below.
+All three app types (FUNC, APP, and DQN) use the FUNC app to gather data and will be trained from the FUNC data.

+DQN only uses FUNC dataset for the initial training.
+DQN can be initially trained by randomly combining FUNC dataset runs in the correct order and/or by training on APP composite dataset runs that run the functions end-to-end.
+After the initial training, DQN will collect its own dataset and train using reinforcement learning from there.
+The huge advantage of the DQN initially training from the FUNC or APP datasets is that thousands of random initial runs can be avoided.

 To train, run:

+  - python3 ./sir_jetbot_train.py --app="TT"
-  - python3 ./sir_jetbot_train.py --app_name TT_FUNC
+  - python3 ./sir_jetbot_train.py --func="QUICK_SCAN_FOR_CUBE"
-    - You can also train with app_name "TT_DQN" and "TT_NN".

 The joystick commands on the logitech controller are: